4 Key Takeaways From Washington's Big Tech Hearing On 'Monopoly Power'

 Here are some key takeaways from the hearing:

-The heart of Wednesday's hearing was about whether the tech companies exploit their market dominance to squash competition to juice their own products and services.
+The heart of Wednesday's hearing was about whether the tech companies exploit their market dominance to quash competition to juice their own products and services.

 Critics of Amazon have long pointed to one alleged instance of that: when Amazon notices a third-party product is selling well on its site and uses that information to launch its own private-brand alternative, which critics say Amazon promotes over rivals.